 What is Liquidity Premium?

-Liquidity premium is the additional return that the investors expect for instruments that are not readily tradable and therefore, cannot be easily converted to cash by selling at a fair price in the financial market.
+The liquidity premium is the additional return that the investors expect for instruments that are not readily tradable and, therefore, cannot be easily converted to cash by selling at a fair price in the financial market.

 - Examples of instruments that are liquid in nature would be stocks and Treasury bills.
-These instruments can be sold any time at a fair value which can be the prevailing market rates.
+These instruments can be sold at any time at a fair value, which can be the prevailing market rates.

 - Examples of lesser liquid instruments can be debt instruments and real estate.
 Real estate takes months together to finalize a sale.
 Similarly, debt instruments like bonds, need to be held with the bond-holder for some pre-mention time period before getting finally sold.

 The two terms – liquidity premium and illiquid premium – are interchangeably used as both of the terms mean the same, which means that any investor is entitled to receive an additional premium if they are locking-in into a long term investment.

 The most common and closely examined investment pattern by the investors is the yield curve.
 These yield curves can be created and plotted for all the types of bonds, like municipal bonds, corporate bonds, bonds (corporate bonds) with different credit ratings like BB Corporate bonds or AAA corporate bonds.

 This theory of Liquidity Premium shares the point that investors prefer short-term debt instruments as they can be quickly sold over a shorter period of time, and this would also mean lesser risks like default risk, price change risk, etc. to be borne by the investor.
 Below are some examples of the same.

 There are investments done in two government bonds – Bond A and Bond B. The below graph is depicting the effect of the maturity period or the duration an investment is held in terms of a number of years.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion